Ni2Be/Unity_Intro/README.md

 ![Wikipedia icosahedron](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Icosahedron-golden-rectangles.svg/500px-Icosahedron-golden-rectangles.svg.png)

-- There are two icosahedrons on the image, the inner one is the planet the outer one is the ocean moved to debug distance.
-In the program however there will only the planet icosahedron be generated and the ocean submesh will be generated later and only the parts needed.
+- There are two icosahedrons on the image, the inner one is the planet, the outer one is the ocean moved to debug distance.
+In the program however there will be only the planet icosahedron generated and the ocean submesh will be generated later and only the parts needed.

 \[Unity view icosahedron]